chanux/blog/content/post/automate-static-site-publishing-on-gcp.md

 to know the basics of Terraform.
 Don't worry, my notes site [has got you covered](https://notes.chanux.me/terraform/the-basics/).

-First of all we need to prove ownership of the domain to Google so that we can create GCS bucket to store the site content.
+First of all, we need to prove ownership of the domain to Google so that we can create GCS bucket to store the site content.

 Go to [Google Site Ownership Vierfication